-A College Degree Paves the Way for a Rewarding Career
+A College Degree Can Pave the Way to a Rewarding Career

 When people graduate from college with a bachelor's degree, they possess a wealth of knowledge that makes them valuable to employers.
 Graduates demonstrate dedication and work ethic by achieving both a broad knowledge base and expertise in their field of interest.
 A hundred years ago, college was a luxury reserved primarily for men from wealthy families, but today it's more accessible than ever.
 Junior colleges, financial aid, part-time programs, and online degree programs make higher education possible for working individuals and those without college savings accounts.